Victor Conte

 Victor Conte Jr. (July 10, 1950 – November 3, 2025) was an American musician and businessman who was the founder and president of Bay Area Laboratory Co-operative (BALCO), which is now defunct.
 BALCO was a sports nutrition center in California.
-In the late 1970s, Conte played bass with funk / R&B group Tower of Power, appearing on the band's 1978 release We Came to Play!.
+In the late 1970s, Conte played bass with funk and R&B group Tower of Power, appearing on the band's 1978 release We Came to Play!.

 Conte served time in prison in 2005 after pleading guilty to conspiracy to distribute steroids and to money laundering.
 He later operated Scientific Nutrition for Advanced Conditioning (SNAC Nutrition).

 Early life and music career

 Victor Conte Jr. was born in Fresno, California, on July 10, 1950, to Shirley and Victor Conte Sr. He was the oldest of three children in a working-class Italian family.
 Conte graduated from McLane High School, and received an athletic scholarship from Fresno State University for his talent as a runner.
 Instead, he attended Fresno City College but dropped out of college in 1969 after being convinced by his cousin, musician Bruce Conte, to join the band Common Ground as its bass player.
-In 1970 he quit playing in Common Ground and joined the band Pure Food and Drug Act.
+In 1970, he quit playing in Common Ground and joined the band Pure Food and Drug Act.

-At the time Conte's nickname was "Walkin' Fish", due to his unusual way of moving across the stage when he was performing.
+At the time, Conte's nickname was "Walkin' Fish", due to his unusual way of moving across the stage when he was performing.
 He left Pure Food and Drug Act some time prior to 1977.
 He was a member of Tower of Power from 1977 until 1979 playing bass guitar.
 He also collaborated during that period with pianist Herbie Hancock and violinist Sugarcane Harris.